After Removal of A Permanent Tooth | Encino

 Call Us Now to Reclaim a Pain-Free, Confident Smile!

 Swelling is the body’s normal reaction to surgery and eventual repair and is usually proportional to the procedure performed.
 Swelling around the mouth, cheeks, eyes and sides of the face can occur.
 The swelling may not become apparent until the day following surgery and patients may feel that ice is not necessary.
 Swelling may not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Ice packs and compression dressing may be provided to patients if they are indicated after surgery.
-If ice packs are not available they can be made using Zip Lock baggies filled with ice and then wrapped in a dish towel.
+If ice packs are not available, they can be made using Zip Lock baggies filled with ice and then wrapped in a dish towel.
 Ice packs should be applied on the face over the surgical site to keep swelling and pain to a minimum and reduce pain.
-These packs should be used 20 minutes on and twenty minutes off as much as possible for the first 36 hours.
+These packs should be used 20 minutes on and 20 minutes off as much as possible for the first 36 hours.
 If a compression dressing was provided, patients should sleep with the dressing.
 The ice does not need to be used while sleeping.
 After 36 hours, ice has little beneficial effect on swelling.

 After 36 hours, the swelling begins to subside.
 At this point, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling and improving jaw stiffness and soreness.
 If ice packs were provided, these packs can be heated in hot water and applied to the area of swelling or jaw stiffness.
 Care should be taken that these packs are not too hot when they are applied to avoid burns of the skin.
-Heat pack should also be used on 20 minutes on/20 minutes off schedule.
-For more information see Swelling.
+Heat packs should also be used on 20 minutes on/20 minutes off schedule.
+For more information, see Swelling.

-If prescription strength pain medication was prescribed, take these medications directed.
+If prescription strength pain medication was prescribed, take these medications as directed.
 The prescribed pain medicine may make patients groggy and will slow down reflexes.
-It is important that patient not drive an automobile, work around machinery or participate in activities that can cause injury while under the effect of anesthesia or whole taking prescription pain medication.
+It is important that patients not drive an automobile, work around machinery or participate in activities that can cause injury while under the effect of anesthesia or while taking prescription pain medication.
 Avoid alcoholic beverages.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.
 Dr. Maranon and the staff will discuss strategies for alternating prescription pain medication and over the counter pain medication with each patient.

 It can be normal to have an intermittent low-grade fever on the first two days after surgery.
 Tylenol or ibuprofen should be taken to reduce the fever.
 Infections after surgery are rare.
 If a patient’s temperature reaches 101 degrees, if patient has chills, has elevations of temperature more than three days after the procedure, is not eating or drinking well or if there are concerns about infection, Dr. Maranon should be contacted immediately: Encino Oral Surgery Office Phone Number 818-990-5500.